IAKOBVS/jstring/README.md

 larger than the length of the string plus the modified string.
 - compatible with other string libraries: string functions take a pointer to string, size, and capacity.
+- string list: easily create a list of dynamic strings.
 - path traversal: ftw\(\) that can takes arguments.
 - reverse standard string functions: memrchr\(\), strrstr\(\), strrspn\(\), strrcspn\(\), etc.